Interview with Terrie Strom, Breeder of R Pyr Great Pyrenees

 Where do I live?
 How many years in dogs?
 How many years as a breeder?

 Terrie Strom: I live in Pismo Beach, California.
-I have been in dogs for 25 years, 21 years as a breeder.
+I have been in dogs since 1997 and have been breeding Great Pyrenees exclusively since 2001.

 What is my kennel name?
 How many dogs do I currently keep?

-Terrie Strom: My kennel name is R Pyr and I have nine dogs that live with me.
+Terrie Strom: My kennel name is R Pyr and I currently keep eight to ten dogs.

 Which show dogs from the past have been my noteworthy winners?